Practitioner — Bio and Circular Materials, Design, Production, and Enterprise Systems

 I engage with governments, institutions, and organizations on advisory and consulting work related to entrepreneurship, design, production systems, livelihoods, and green and circular material projects.

-I have worked with UNDP on a plastic waste management programme over a three-year period, contributing to programme design and implementation within institutional settings.
+I worked with UNDP India plastic waste management programme over a three-year period, contributing to programme design and implementation within institutional settings.

 This site documents selected projects, practice-led writing, and media conversations drawn from long-term field experience.